-- i.
-The ethical promotion of prescription medicines is vital to the pharmaceutical industry's mission of helping patients by discovering, developing and promoting new medicines.
-Ethical promotion helps to ensure that HCPs (defined below) globally have access to information they need, that patients have access to the medicines they need and that medicines are prescribed and used in a manner that provides the maximum healthcare benefit to patients. - ii.
-Whereas the Health Products Act (Cap.
-122D) provides the main framework for the legal control of the importation, manufacture, distribution and advertising of medicinal products, thereby setting the basic statutory requirements necessary for the protection of the public health, there are areas of activities which, although they may not constitute breaches of the law, they may, by virtue of their unethical nature and, if unrestrained, bring about undue harm to the public health and loss of credibility and respectability for the pharmaceutical industry. - iii.
-The Code established by the SAPI with the approval of its members, provides guidance for the proper conduct in the marketing and promotion of medicinal products and serves as the basis for self-discipline within the industry.
-This includes any activity undertaken by any Member Company or distributors that promote the prescription, supply, sale, or distribution of Pharmaceutical Products (defined below), including vaccines. - iv.
-The Code includes standards for the ethical promotion of Pharmaceutical Products to HCPs and helps ensure that Member Companies' interactions with HCPs and other stakeholders, such as Medical Institutions (defined below) and Patient Organisations (defined below), are appropriate and perceived as such. - v.
-The Code, which is in keeping with the spirit of the revised Code of Practice of the International Federation of Pharmaceutical Manufacturers Associations ("IFPMA") 2012, is administered by the Marketing Practices Committee appointed by the Board of Directors.
-Acceptance and active observance of the Code are mandatory for membership with SAPI. - vi.
-This revised Code will take effect from 30th January 2018, save for Article 7.2.4 "Third Party Educational Events" which will take effect from 1st January 2019.
+- The ethical promotion of prescription medicines is vital to the pharmaceutical industry's mission of helping patients by discovering, developing and promoting new medicines.
+Ethical promotion helps to ensure that HCPs (defined below) globally have access to information they need, that patients have access to the medicines they need and that medicines are prescribed and used in a manner that provides the maximum healthcare benefit to patients. - Whereas the Health Products Act (Cap.
+122D) provides the main framework for the legal control of the importation, manufacture, distribution and advertising of medicinal products, thereby setting the basic statutory requirements necessary for the protection of the public health, there are areas of activities which, although they may not constitute breaches of the law, they may, by virtue of their unethical nature and, if unrestrained, bring about undue harm to the public health and loss of credibility and respectability for the pharmaceutical industry. - The Code established by the SAPI with the approval of its members, provides guidance for the iii. proper conduct in the marketing and promotion of medicinal products and serves as the basis for self-discipline within the industry.
+This includes any activity undertaken by any Member Company or distributors that promote the prescription, supply, sale, or distribution of Pharmaceutical Products (defined below), including vaccines. - The Code includes standards for the ethical promotion of Pharmaceutical Products to HCPs and iv. helps ensure that Member Companies' interactions with HCPs and other stakeholders, such as Medical Institutions (defined below) and Patient Organisations (defined below), are appropriate and perceived as such. - The Code, which is in keeping with the spirit of the revised Code of Practice of the International ٧.
+Federation of Pharmaceutical Manufacturers Associations ("IFPMA") 2019, is administered by the Ethics & Business Integrity Committee appointed by the Board of Directors.
+Acceptance and active observance of the Code are mandatory for membership with SAPI. - This revised Code on Article 7.5.1 and 7.5.2 under 7.5 'Gifts and Other Items' will take effect from vi.
+1st February 2019, save for Article 7.2.4 "Third Party Educational Events" which will take effect from 1st January 2019.